appsecnoob/Appseclist/README.md

 Password complexity
 Password history

-Secial characters accepted as input
+Special characters accepted as input

 Remember me function should not be there in case of financial application.